2011 Oldham East and Saddleworth by-election: 2010 general election

+Election court case

+On 28 May 2010, Watkins issued an election petition against the result under section 106 of the Representation of the People Act 1983, which makes it illegal to make false statements of fact about a candidate.
+He claimed that leaflets issued by Woolas falsely portrayed Watkins as taking unlawful foreign donations, and linked him to Islamists.

+During the court case, held in public at Saddleworth Civic Hall, a number of emails between Woolas and his campaign team emerged.
+In one, Fitzpatrick emailed Woolas and Steven Green, the MP's campaign adviser, to say: "Things are not going as well as I had hoped ... we need to think about our first attack leaflet."
+A reply from Fitzpatrick said: "If we don’t get the white vote angry he's gone."

+During the course of the court case, both Woolas and Fitzpatrick were cautioned by the presiding judge in respect of possible criminal charges relating to election offences.
+The court hearing finished in September 2010.

+On 5 November 2010, the court ruled that Woolas was guilty of knowingly making false statements which breached section 106 of the Representation of the People Act 1983, and ordered a re-run of the 2010 general election in his constituency.
+In addition, Woolas was removed from office with immediate effect and banned from holding public office for three years.

 Woolas applied for a judicial review of the decision: his initial application was rejected, but he entered a second request for a review.
 Speaker of the House of Commons John Bercow stated that a date for the by-election would not be set until all legal proceedings were complete.
-Woolas's second request for review was heard at the High court on 16 November 2010; the Court of Appeal announced on 3 December 2010 that, although one of the three statements on which the election court had found Woolas guilty was not within the Act, the other two were and so the judgment was upheld, after which Woolas declared "That's it – I'm out", conceding defeat and leaving the way open for the by-election.
+Woolas's second request for review was heard at the High Court on 16 November 2010; the Court of Appeal announced on 3 December 2010 that, although one of the three statements on which the election court had found Woolas guilty was not within the Act, the other two were and so the judgment was upheld, after which Woolas declared "That's it – I'm out", conceding defeat and leaving the way open for the by-election.

 By parliamentary convention, the party who last held the seat moves the writ for the by-election, and it was rumoured that Labour planned to call the election for 3 February 2011.
 (Note: Note this convention is not always followed and the Speaker is required to accept a writ correctly moved from any source.
 For example, the writ for a by-election in Cardiff North West in 1983 was moved by a Plaid Cymru MP despite the seat having been vacated on the death of its Conservative MP.
 (The by-election was then superseded by the 1983 general election and thus never held.))
 However, a writ for the election was instead moved for 13 January by the Liberal Democrats.

-The contest was the first by-election of the 2010 parliament, and the first to be caused by an election court overturning the previous result since the 1997 Winchester by-election.